 Choose the topic where you are comfortable and wrap it up quickly.
 It’s a common tendency among aspirants to skip the video lectures and directly jump to the question.
 Though they have to come back to lectures if the test result is not up to the mark, but in this process, the aspirant can check where he stands and the time they save can be dedicated towards their weaker topics.

 |Diversity in terms of age: When it comes to GMAT, you might face the huge diversity from 0 to 25 years of experience.
 Each person will have different pace of learning in different topic.
 A conventional pace of class won’t suffice all of them.
 For some it will be too slow and for some it will be too fast.||No diversity: You can customize the pace of learning.
 Choose the topic that you want to study.
 Skip the part where you feel comfortable.
 Go slowly through the part where you are not.
 In other word, it is your personal classroom.|

 |Instantaneous Doubt Clarification: That is one advantage why still most of us prefer classes.
 You have any doubt, raise your hand and your doubt is clarified instantaneously.
 But still many of us feel a bit shy to ask the doubt in front of other.
 In that case it still remains unclarified.||No more delayed doubt clarification: With BYJU’s, the scenario is completely different.
 Each student is provided a personal mentor, who can be contacted anytime for anything.|

 If you are still in any conundrum then, We’ll be glad to help you in your GMAT preparation journey.
-You can ask for any assistance related to GMAT and MBA from us by just giving a missed call at +918884544444, or you can drop an SMS.
+You can ask for any assistance related to GMAT and MBA from us by calling us at +918884544444.
 You can write to us at firstname.lastname@example.org.